thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-06-26-how-artists-reshape-emerging-technology-research.markdown

 Neil Harbisson created a 'time sense', which can be [felt as heat sensations](https://thoughtworksarts.io/projects/time-sense/) around the circumference of his head.
 Moon Ribas created a 'seismic sense', allowing her to [feel earthquakes as vibrations](https://thoughtworksarts.io/projects/seismic-sense/) on her legs.

 {% include image file='moon-ribas.jpg'
-   caption='Cyborg artist Moon Ribas speaking at a Thoughtworks event' %}
+   alt='Moon Ribas speaking in front of a sign that says "Cyborg Art"' caption='Cyborg artist Moon Ribas speaking at a Thoughtworks event' %}

 After their time with Thoughtworks, the Cyborg Foundation founded the [Trans-Species Society](https://www.transpeciessociety.com/) to connect with others interested in designing new sensory organs and new forms of human experience.
 Given the current rate of technological and medical progress, and projecting forwards the standard human social pressures to improve and get ahead, this potential future may not be so far-fetched.